Introduction to Online Payments

 - The approval (or decline) message travels back through the chain to your website, and the customer is notified.

-- If approved, the funds are eventually transferred from the issuer to your merchant account (this is called settlement).
+- If approved, the funds are eventually transferred from the issuer to your merchant account (this is called settlement, when the money actually moves from the customer's bank to yours, usually 1-2 business days).

 This entire process usually takes just a few seconds!